jberkel/android-plugin/README.markdown

 of a resources; the type of resources retrieved by that ID will be unpredictable.

+##Building Java Android projects with sbt

+If you don't use Scala yet and want to use the plugin to build your existing Java app you can do by adding the `PlainJavaProject` trait to the project
+definition:

+    class MainProject(info: ProjectInfo) extends AndroidProject(info)
+      with PlainJavaProject {
+      // usual project configuration
+    }

+This will change the defaults to the directory structure expected by Android's `build.xml` file and skip the Proguard optimisation step.

 ##Hacking on the plugin

 If you need make modifications to the plugin itself, you can compile